Migrant worker: Middle East

+Israel

 United Arab Emirates

 The treatment of migrant workers in the UAE has been likened to "modern-day slavery".
 Migrant workers are excluded from the UAE's collective labour rights, hence migrants are vulnerable to forced labour.
 Migrant workers in the UAE are not allowed to join trade unions.
 Moreover, migrant workers are banned from going on strike.
 Dozens of workers were deported in 2014 for going on strike.
 As migrant workers do not have the right to join a trade union or go on strike, they don't have the means to denounce the exploitation they suffer.
 Those who protest risk prison and deportation.
 The International Trade Union Confederation has called on the United Nations to investigate evidence that thousands of migrant workers in the UAE are treated as slave labour.

 Human Rights Watch have drawn attention to the mistreatment of migrant workers who have been turned into debt-ridden de facto indentured servants following their arrival in the UAE.
 Confiscation of passports, although illegal, occurs on a large scale, primarily from unskilled or semi-skilled employees.
 Labourers often toil in intense heat with temperatures reaching 40–50 degrees Celsius in the cities in August.
 Although attempts have been made since 2009 to enforce a midday break rule, these are frequently flouted.
 Those labourers who do receive a midday break often have no suitable place to rest and tend to seek relief in bus or taxi stands and gardens.
 Initiatives taken have brought about a huge impact on the conditions of the laborers.
 According to Human Rights Watch, migrant workers in Dubai live in "inhumane" conditions.
 The Reuters reported on 22 July 2020 about the expatriates community in Dubai, which has been affected largely by the economic crisis caused by coronavirus pandemic in the United Arab Emirates.
 The migrant workers are said to have become a target of the financial shortages and piling debts, forcing many to go days without food.
 Therefore, more than 200,000 migrant workers from India, Philippines, Pakistan, and Nepal have already left the emirate, as a result, according to Reuters.

 Paid social media influencers in the UAE promoted it as an ideal tourist destination.
 However, several migrant workers began to use the TikTok application highlighting the other side.
 While influencers with even few thousand followers received free meals, free products and free trips in exchange of promotion, the viral videos and million views on the videos of these low-paid blue collar workers of the UAE provided no enhancement in lifestyle.
 Despite being famous on TikTok, these migrants continued to earn low wages and shared room with a dozen of other people.